 Program overview

-The Practical Nursing Diploma program at Camosun College is designed to equip students with the essential knowledge and skills required to provide safe and effective nursing care.
-This program focuses on foundational nursing knowledge, critical thinking, and clinical judgment tailored to the role of a practical nurse.
-Students will learn to contribute to all phases of care, including prevention, acute treatment, management, long-term, and palliative care.
-Graduates will be prepared to work collaboratively within health care teams, ensuring competent and ethical care across various health care settings.
+The Practical Nursing Program at Camosun College offers a comprehensive education that equips students with the essential knowledge and skills to become effective practical nurses.
+Starting in September, this program emphasizes foundational nursing knowledge, critical thinking, and clinical judgment tailored to the practical nursing role.
+Students will learn to provide care across various phases, including prevention, acute treatment, management, long-term, and palliative care.
+Graduates will be prepared to work collaboratively within health care teams, ensuring safe and ethical nursing care for clients at all life stages.

-• Includes four theory terms with 5-6 courses each term.
+• Four theory terms with 5-6 courses each term.

-• Class time and nursing practice hours are scheduled for a maximum of 25 hours per week.
+• Class time and nursing practice hours scheduled for a maximum of 25 hours per week.

-• Students are expected to dedicate 3 to 4 hours daily for preparation, review, and studying.
+• Expectations of 3 to 4 hours of preparation, review, and studying per day.

-• Clinical placements are part of the program, with locations primarily in Greater Victoria, which may include evenings and weekends.
+• Clinical placements primarily located within Greater Victoria, which may include evenings and weekends.

 Featured Experiences

-• Collaboration with other health care professionals to provide direct nursing care.
+• Collaboration with health care professionals to provide direct nursing care.

 Career Options

-Graduates of the Practical Nursing Diploma program can pursue various career opportunities in Canada, including:
+Graduates of the Practical Nursing Diploma program can pursue a variety of career opportunities in Canada, including:

-• Community Health Nurse: Work in community settings to promote health, prevent illness, and provide care to individuals and families.
+• Community Health Nurse: Work with individuals and families in community settings to promote health and wellness.

-• Long-Term Care Nurse: Deliver care to elderly patients in long-term care facilities, focusing on their physical and emotional well-being.
+• Home Care Nurse: Deliver nursing care to patients in their homes, focusing on rehabilitation and chronic disease management.

-• Palliative Care Nurse: Support patients with life-limiting illnesses, focusing on comfort and quality of life during their final stages.
+• Palliative Care Nurse: Offer compassionate care to patients with life-limiting illnesses, focusing on comfort and quality of life.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.